dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 at efficiently at 60 hours per week at any time during the past four years, for whatever reason.

-Graphics and espcially geometry manipulation would allow me to begin to understand algebraic geometry, which studies the functional "shapes" that emerge from morphisms between increasingly complicated categories -- the stuff functional programming is made of.
+Graphics and especially geometry manipulation would allow me to begin to understand algebraic geometry, which studies the functional "shapes" that emerge from morphisms between increasingly complicated categories and their duals -- the stuff functional programming is made of.
 I could learn advanced math at the same time as producing a very visual portfolio that would make it impossible for anyone to insinuate that I lacked skill.
 I am seriously so tired of that shit.

 > If you think I am below you, could you maybe treat me in the same
 > way I would treat someone who I perceived to be below my skill